Candide23/trusthealthy/README.md

 # Trusthealthy

-Trusthealthy is an application which allows the user to view all the patient records, to register a new patient, to enter clinical data for a pateint, to analyze and see a report of the latest tests
+Trusthealthy is a full-stack web application which allows the user to view all patient records, register a new patient, enter clinical data for a patient, view reports, and analyze test data.
 ![Screenshot 2022-11-27 at 16 12 42](https://user-images.githubusercontent.com/89795037/204162399-9b0a9a63-2d64-49a8-8448-8a135fefc0e5.png)
 ![Screenshot 2022-11-27 at 16 13 01](https://user-images.githubusercontent.com/89795037/204162409-51b708de-e52d-4be4-8954-bfa9f2973950.png)
 ![Screenshot 2022-11-27 at 16 13 21](https://user-images.githubusercontent.com/89795037/204162421-e634a5b5-f848-4ed8-8fda-ed99f646e533.png)